joshuaati/DE_airline_pipeline/README.md

-`This project is a pipeline created for Data Engineering Zoomcamp 2023`
+`This project is a pipeline created as the final project for Data Engineering Zoomcamp 2023`

 # Airline on-time performance